gumaerc-testorg/6.035-fall-2005/content/pages/syllabus.md

 {{< tableclose >}}

 Make sure you understand how your final grade will be calculated.
-Additional details about how the project grade is calculated are available in the [projects]({{< baseurl >}}/pages/projects) section.
+Additional details about how the project grade is calculated are available in the {{% resource_link e74ddea1-3759-d294-6fef-d20a8fcd1eca "projects" %}} section.

 Reading and Discussing Papers
 -----------------------------